neutrinojs/neutrino/docs/webpack-chain.md

 ## ChainedSet

-Another of the core API interfaces in webpack-chain is a `ChainedSet`.
+Another of the core API interfaces in Neutrino configuration is a `ChainedSet`.
 A `ChainedSet` operates similar to a JavaScript Set, with some conveniences for chaining and generating configuration.
 If a property is marked as being a `ChainedSet`, it will have an API and methods as described below: